elenabachini/elenabachini.github.io/_pages/teaching.md

 ## Teaching
 * a.y.
 2023/24
     * <em>"Calcolo Numerico”</em>, first cycle degree in Chemical and Materials Engineering, University of Padua.
-Teaching (canale A)
+Teaching (56h.)

 ## Teaching assistance and tutoring
 * a.y.
 2022/23